-The Summer Program Funding application form for 2020 is currently active.
+The Summer Program Funding application form for 2020 is now closed.

 Annually since 2015, DH@MSU has provided funding support for attendance at multi-day summer training programs (e.g. HILT, DHSI).